ECWebServices/ghtags/README.md

 The token will need to have the "repo" scope.
 This allows you to get the tags from your repos.

-Then we'll run the set:key command:
+Then we'll run the setup command:

 ```shell
 ghtags setup